Antique chandelier recognize

 The light bulb was invented by Edison in 1879.
 Only since 1911, the bulb could be used in private households, by using wolram-wire.
 So an antique electric chandelier is rare.

 Antque chandeliers are sometimes fitted for electricity.
 They can be recognized by pierced candleholders and bobeches.
 The wiring runs on or along the frame, but also chandeliers of later date, made for electricity, are constructed like this.
-Very often a chandelier is unjustly claimed to be made for candles.
+Sometimes a chandelier is unjustly claimed to be made for candles.

 In Italy glass chandeliers were made since the seventeenth century.
 Especially the Venetian chandeliers are very famous.